-Upon completion of the Diploma in Operations Management (NQF Level 6, minimum 360 credits), the graduate meets the minimum entry requirement for admission to the Advanced Diploma in Operations Management (NQF Level 7).
+Upon completing the Diploma in Operations Management (NQF Level 6, minimum 360 credits), the graduate meets the minimum entry requirement for admission to the Advanced Diploma in Operations Management (NQF Level 7).

 Operations Management offers a challenging and exciting career in the private sector.
-The expertise and skills that you will achieve find their optimum application and growth in the manufacturing industry, progressively, as Production Assistant/Production Planner, Production Scheduler/Head Planner, Production Superintendent, Production Manager and Operations Management.

-People with Operations Management qualifications and experience are also well equipped to start their own businesses.
+The expertise and skills that they will progressively achieve their optimum applications and growth in the manufacturing industry as Production Assistant/Production Planner, Production Scheduler/Head Planner, Production Superintendent, Production Manager, and Operations Manager.
+People with Operations Management qualifications and experience are also well equipped to be employed in many other industries to start their businesses.

-10.1.7 ADVANCED DIPLOMA IN OPERATIONS MANAGEMENT (AD0400)
+11.1.7 Advanced Diploma in Operations Management (AD0400)